andis-spr/fzf-bookmarks/README.md

 # `fzf-bookmarks`

-Windows / *nix script for using web bookmarks stored in a text file.
+Windows / *nix script for conveniently using web bookmarks stored in a text file.

 ## Preview